redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Analyzing_Migration_Value_And_Dependencies.md

-# Analyzing the value of a migration to Azure including dependency mapping and financial analysis
+# Analyzing the value of a migration to Azure<br>Review dependency mappings & financial analyses

 ## Expected Outcome